Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 If you need complementary treatments, such as radiation, those therapies can begin soon after EEA surgery.

 Prior to surgery, an angiogram may be performed.
 This imaging test uses x-rays to view blood vessels that have been injected with a contrasting dye, to allow for embolization of the tumor.

 Embolization involves cutting off the blood supply to the tumor.
-It significantly reduces blood loss during surgery.
+It significantly reduces blood loss during surgery and tumor removal.